TAM II’s Spring 2014 Core Courses at UNC-CH

 The seminar begins with a brief introduction of the European integration process, then covers major theories of integration, the institutions of the EU, including the most recent EU reform process and some major policies of the EU.
 Please link to the syllabus here.

-In addition, all Track I TAM students will take a fourth required course:
+In 2013, all Track I TAM students took a fourth required course:

 POLI 632 The EU as a Global Actor (3 credits)